 GD Rating System Pro includes addon (it is part of the plugin, it is not external addon) for integrating rating or review rich snippets into page content.
 This article will explain how this works and how Google will use the rating snippets from your website.
 Other search engines use rich snippets, but none does it to extend Google does, and most optimizations are targeted at Google Search.

 Google Rich Snippets

 Google uses structured data markup from websites it crawls to better understand and organize search results.
 And, some of the structured data is used to generate enhanced search result in the form of a rich snippet.
 Through the years, Google has added many elements into rich snippets specification, but among the first snippets added is for ratings.

 Testing the page with the snippet

-To make sure you page snippet works as expected, you need to test your pages.
+To make sure your page snippet works as expected, you need to test your pages.
 This is very important in the beginning when you make tweaks and changes to make sure it is OK.
 Tests can be done with the Google Structured Data Testing Tool.
 It allows tests from URL or you can insert HTML of your page (this is useful when you test from localhost).
 If the testing tool finds some errors, you will see them marked in the results panel.
 This testing tool shows all types of snippets, not only ratings or reviews.

 Rating snippets in GD Rating System